maxcrees/tbl.typ/README.typ

   first cell in a row begin with a period, use a Typst escape like `\.` or put a #smallcaps[space] in front of it.

-#pagebreak(weak: true)
 == Table entries
 The string representing the cell content is called the _table entry_.
 For the most part, this is simply passed to the Typst `eval` function, so you can use Typst markup within a table entry.

+Any leading or trailing spaces or tabs within a table entry (so long as
+#link-label(`tab`) is neither) are ignored.
+The
+#link(<examples>)[Examples] section takes advantage of this in order to
+improve legibility, but note that making the input look pretty is *not* a requirement: see @ex-align.

+#pagebreak(weak: true)
 There are a few important caveats:

 - The `eval` function does not have access to anything other than the Typst standard library.
 This means it is not currently possible to